tesla/book-tycho/en/01-introduction/01-chapter1.md

     with .qualifier and that the one specified in the pom.xml end with -SNAPSHOT.
 For example 1.0.0.qualifier becomes 1.0.0-SNAPSHOT.

-The tuple, groupId, artifactId, version is also referred to as GAV or coordinate.
+The tuple groupId, artifactId, version is also referred to as GAV or coordinate.

 The duplication of information between the MANIFEST.MF and the pom.xml